-Don’t get me wrong, all civilizations are great and some of they are very fun to play with.
-But if you choose a civilization that don’t really line up well with your gameplay, you loose out on potential boost.
+Don’t get me wrong, all civilizations are great and some of them are very fun to play with.
+But if you choose a civilization that doesn’t really line up well with your gameplay, you lose out on potential boost.

 Germany and Arabia are amazing for PvP due to their traits.
 They are great for bloodthirsty players.
 So, make sure you pick the right civilization that is going to fit your gameplay strategy.
 Plus, you get a free civilization change as you upgrade your City Hall to Level 10.

 5. Wasting Your Gems at Mysterious Shop